Daniel Irving

 • Experience

-• Representing and advising core participants and witnesses to Public Inquiries, including the Grenfell Tower Inquiry, the Iraq Inquiry and the Undercover Policing Inquiry.
+• Representing and advising individuals and organisations in Public Inquiries, including the UK Covid-19 Inquiry, the Grenfell Tower Inquiry, the Iraq (‘Chilcot’) Inquiry and the Undercover Policing Inquiry.

-Daniel advises and represents clients in relation to the Proceeds of Crime Act 2002 (POCA).
+Daniel advises and represents clients in relation to the Proceeds of Crime Act 2002 (‘POCA’).
 He appears in confiscation proceedings in the Crown Court and can advise on, and draft, POCA statements on behalf of defendants and “interested persons”.
+He also advises in relation to civil recovery proceedings including Account Freezing Orders, seizure and forfeiture.

-He has advised clients in relation to FCA enforcement action pursuant to the Financial Services and Markets Act 2000 and on the applicability of US Office of Foreign Assets Control (OFAC) and EU sanctions.
+He has advised clients in relation to FCA enforcement action pursuant to the Financial Services and Markets Act 2000 and on the applicability of US Office of Foreign Assets Control (OFAC), EU sanctions, and in relation to the Russia (Sanctions) (EU Exit) Regulations 2019.

 General crime